frictionlessdata/livemark/pages/feature-reference/blogging.md

 ## Blog

-Blog is an essential part of many website and Livemark provides it as well.
+Blog is an essential part of many websites and Livemark provides it as well.
 To activate the blog feature:
 - create a `blog` folder in the project's root directory
-- put there an article e.g. `blog/2021-09-01-article.md`
+- add an article there, e.g. `blog/2021-09-01-article.md`
-- add a blog index to the pages e.g. `- path: blog/index`
+- add a blog index to the pages, e.g. `- path: blog/index`

-It's possible to customize an article using a frontmatter:
+It's possible to customize an article using frontmatter:

 > blog/2021-09-01-article.md